 Now, Reader, your time is nearing.
 You are growing older fast.
 Will you ask yourself this question: “Am I ready to meet God and receive my sentence?”
 The Lord is speaking to you this very moment.
 Listen!
 Don’t turn him away.
 He may never speak like this to you again.
 Get yourself together and face the fact that you will spend eternity somewhere.
 And where will it be?
 Hell awaits all who refuse God’s plan of salvation.
 Reader, where will your dwelling place be in the world to come?
 You must decide that here.
 Today is the time.
 Tomorrow will be too late.
 Even one second after death will be too late.

-What about it, Reader, which way are you traveling?
+What about it, Reader?
+Which way are you traveling?
 What choice have you made?
 I’ll know if you’ll answer this: Have you been born again?
 Do you really know that you are a child of God?
 Possibly, you, like many others, don’t actually know what it means to be “born again”.
 Then answer this: Have you repented and been forgiven of your sins?
 Does the peace of God abide in your heart?
-Do you have God’s witness that you are truly converted (Acts 2:4; Rom.
+Do you have God’s witness that you are truly converted (as it says in Acts 2:4; Rom.
 8:15–16; 1Cor.
 14:21–22)?
-Remember, “The Spirit is what bears witness” (1Jn.
+Remember, “The Spirit is the witness” (1Jn.
 5:6).
 If you do not have the testimony of the Spirit, may I plead with you to obey the word of God before it is too late?
 Please do not go on to meet God unprepared.

 Reader, we were there, both of us.
 John was there, too.
 Everybody was there.
 None was missing.
 It is just as Matthew tells us: “When the Son of man comes in his glory, and all the holy angels with him, he will then sit on the throne of his glory, and all nations will be gathered before him.
-And he’ll separate them from one another as a shepherd separates the sheep from the goats, and he’ll put the sheep on his right hand and the goats on his left.
+And he’ll separate them from one another as a shepherd separates the sheep from the goats, and he’ll put the sheep on his right hand, and the goats, on his left.
 Then the king will say to those on his right hand, ‘Come, O blessed of my Father!
 Inherit the kingdom prepared for you from the foundation of the world. . . .’
 Then he’ll say to those on the left, ‘Go away from me, you cursed, into the eternal flame that is prepared for the Accuser and his angels. . . .’
-And these will go away to eternal punishment, but the righteous to eternal life.”
+And these will go away to everlasting punishment but the righteous to eternal life”.